 MySQL is an open source, object-relational database built with speed and reliability in mind.
 Its large and active developer community has created many third-party applications, tools, and libraries that expand MySQL's functionality.

-To set the global SQL mode for a MySQL Cluster, find the cluster on the Databases page and then click the cluster's name.
-From there, click the Settings tab to view the settings for the cluster.
+To set the global SQL mode for a MySQL cluster, find the cluster on the Databases page and then click the cluster's name.
+From the database's Overview page, click the Settings tab to view the settings for the cluster.

-Find the Global SQL mode setting.
-Here you see the current SQL modes in use.
-To make changes, click the Edit button to the right.
+In the Global SQL mode section, you can see the current SQL modes in use.
+To add or remove modes, click Edit.